 BSBS updated its undergraduate curriculum to better prepare students for admission to medical/health profession schools and graduate programs in the biomedical sciences.
 The School offers three BS degree programs: Biomedical Sciences; Biotechnology; and Medical Laboratory Sciences.
 The first two BS degree programs meet the admission requirements of all medical/health professional schools.
 The BS Biotechnology produces the highly trained scientists that will meet the workforce needs of the biotechnology industry in Florida and the nation.
 Our Medical Laboratory Science Program prepares tomorrow’s medical laboratory technologists.
 The School also provides a Pre-Health Professions Advisement Office (PHPAO) to prepare UCF undergraduates for admission to medical/health professional schools.
 In 2009, 65% of the students who used the PHPAO’s services were accepted to medical school compared to only 46% nationally.

-Graduate programs include the MS program in Biomedical Sciences, both thesis and non-thesis, an MS Program in Biotechnology, and a new MS Professional Science in Biotechnology.
+Graduate programs include the MS Biomedical Sciences (non-thesis), an MS Program in Biotechnology, and a new MS Professional Science in Biotechnology.
 The interdisciplinary PhD program in Biomedical Sciences prepares tomorrow’s biomedical research scientists.
 To help provide management personnel for the emerging biotechnology industry in Florida, in collaboration with our College of Business Administration, BSBS started MS/MBA and PhD/MBA programs.

 The Burnett School of Biomedical Sciences is committed to excellence in undergraduate and graduate education and to building innovative interdisciplinary research programs to discover solutions for important biomedical problems that will help find cures for major diseases and to provide a highly creative environment to foster our educational programs.